codefellows-seattle-javascript-401d16/lab-36-full-stack-crud/lab-derek/frontend/README.md

 * DONE: **src/style/_layout.scss** -- layout styles

 #### Feature Tasks
-* TODO: Create a frontend for your lab-14-two-resource-api.
+* Create a frontend for your lab-14-two-resource-api.
- * TODO: You can also choose to to instead use a comprable REST api that does not have auth (must permit full CRUD)
+ * You can also choose to to instead use a comprable REST api that does not have auth (must permit full CRUD)
-* TODO: You are only required to create CRUD opperations for a single resource of your bakend
+* You are only required to create CRUD opperations for a single resource of your bakend
-* TODO: Use react/redux best practices
+* Use react/redux best practices
-* TODO: Add validation in your redux routers
+* DONE: Add validation in your redux routers
 * DONE: Add reporter and thunk middleware to your redux store
-* TODO: make async action creators for making ajax request to your backend
+* DONE: make async action creators for making ajax request to your backend
-* TODO: make sync action creators from updating your app store
+* DONE: make sync action creators from updating your app store

 #### Test
 * TODO: Test your redux reducers